grafana/integration-sample-apps/sample-apps/gitlab-single-node/README.md

 # GitLab sample app

 This sample application stands up a single-node K3s cluster, with the [k8s-monitoring-helm](https://github.com/grafana/k8s-monitoring-helm) chart applied, and then spawns a full GitLab setup using the official GitLab Helm chart.
 The sample app deploys GitLab Community Edition with embedded PostgreSQL, Redis, and MinIO for a complete self-contained GitLab instance.
-The sample app is capable of running both in a ubuntu-latest-8-core Github Actions runner, and locally.
+There is also a simple loadgen cron job that gets created to help generate specific load on the cluster.

 ## Architecture